Spot Price

 Gold Commodity Contracts

 Gold futures contracts, also known as commodities, play a significant role in determining the Gold price per troy ounce.
 Commodities encompass nearly all raw goods, including Gold, Silver, Platinum, crude oil, cocoa, coffee, soybeans, cotton, etc. Each with futures contracts traded on various global exchanges.
-Gold futures contracts offer commodity producers, end-users, and speculators opportunities to manage price risk, buy and take future delivery of real-world goods, or speculate on Gold price movements.
+Gold futures contracts offer commodity producers, end-users, and speculators opportunities to manage price risk, buy and take future delivery of real-world goods, or speculate on Gold spot rate movements.
 However, debates persist about true price discovery for Gold bullion in today’s market due to the high volume of paper contracts compared to actual physical Gold delivery.

-Yes, the spot price of Gold per troy ounce undergoes regular changes during world market hours.
+Yes, the spot value of Gold per troy ounce undergoes regular changes during world market hours.
 Updating from 6:00 PM EST every Sunday through 5:15 PM EST Friday.
 While Gold may experience periods of consistent prices, it can also change rapidly due to various global influences.
 Such influences include currency inflations, political events, supply and demand fluctuations, and other world events.

 Why Can’t I Buy Gold at the Spot Price?

 This is where the theoretical reality of spot price is exposed.
-When everyone purchases Gold, the actual cost may exceed the spot price of Gold per ounce.
+When everyone purchases Gold, the actual cost may exceed the spot value of Gold per ounce.
 This is due to bid/ask prices and additional premiums associated with the production and distribution of Gold.

 Bidding Price